visionmedia/bytes.js/Readme.md

 ## Usage

 ```js
 var bytes = require('bytes');
 ```

-#### bytes(number value, [options]): string|null
+#### bytes.format(number value, [options]): string|null

-Convert the given value in bytes into a string.
+Format the given value in bytes into a string.
 If the value is negative, it is kept as such.
 If it is a float, it is rounded.

 **Arguments**